Table of Contents

 • Google Cloud Platform resources are deeply integrated, from computing to storage to networking, allowing for quicker deployment administration and visibility.

-• Developers Console now has UI support for Deployment Manager, enabling you to see the architecture of your deployments.
+• Developers Console now has UI support for GCP Deployment Manager, enabling you to see the architecture of your deployments.

 Where are your Google Cloud resources deployed?

 Arranging all of your platform’s cloud resources might be a tedious undertaking.
 Ideally, the process of developing them should be simple, repeatable, and regulated after you’ve decided what you need.
-This holds especially true if you have several developers and administrators that need to set up copies or variants of the same configuration.
+This holds especially true if you have several developers and administrators who need to set up copies or variants of the same configuration.

 Deployment Manager enables you to automate the creation and management of all your GCP resources in a very straightforward manner.
-Demand oriented scalability is made feasible through familiar elements such as YAML, Jinja, and Python.
+Demand-oriented scalability is made feasible through familiar elements such as YAML, Jinja, and Python.
 For deploying workloads to GCP, Deployment Manager is relatively the most convenient and effective solution for your needs.

 Adarsh Rai